Release – Avivagen Inc. Announces Proposed Extension of Warrants and Grant of Options

 Forward Looking Statements

 This news release includes certain forward-looking statements that are based upon the current expectations of management.
 Forward-looking statements involve risks and uncertainties associated with the business of Avivagen Inc. and the environment in which the business operates.
-Any statements contained herein that are not statements of historical facts may be deemed to be forward-looking, including those identified by the expressions aim”, anticipate”, appear”, believe”, consider”, could”, estimate”, expect”, if”, intend”, goal”, hope”, likely”, may”, plan”, possibly”, potentially”, pursue”, seem”, should”, whether”, will”, would” and similar expressions.
-Statements set out in this news release relating to the future delivery of product based on the purchase order received, Avivagen’s expectations as to growth of its branding in certain jurisdictions, continued distribution and acceptance of Avivagen’s technology, anticipated growth in demand for Avivagen’s products, the possibility for OxC-beta™ Livestock to replace antibiotics in livestock feeds as well as fill a critical need for health support in certain livestock applications where antibiotics are precluded and the size of market opportunities are all forward-looking statements.
+Any statements contained herein that are not statements of historical facts may be deemed to be forward-looking, including those identified by the expressions “aim”, “anticipate”, “appear”, “believe”, “consider”, “could”, “estimate”, “expect”, “if”, “intend”, “goal”, “hope”, “likely”, “may”, “plan”, “possibly”, “potentially”, “pursue”, “seem”, “should”, “whether”, “will”, “would” and similar expressions.
+Statements set out in this news release relating to the possibility for OxC-beta™ Livestock to replace antibiotics in livestock feeds as growth promoters and the proposed warrant extension are forward-looking statements.
 These forward-looking statements are subject to a number of risks and uncertainties that could cause actual results or events to differ materially from current expectations.
-For instance, the order described may not result in new orders for Avivagens products, the customer plans may change due to many reasons Avivagens products may not gain market acceptance or regulatory approval in new jurisdictions or for new applications and may not be widely accepted as a replacement for antibiotics in livestock feeds, and fulfillment of the order may be delayed beyond current expectation, or in the worst case cancelled, in each case due to many factors, many of which are outside of Avivagens control.
-Readers are referred to the risk factors associated with the business of Avivagen set out in Avivagens most recent managements discussion and analysis of financial condition available at www.SEDAR.com.
+For instance, Avivagen’s products may not gain market acceptance or regulatory approval in new jurisdictions or for new applications and may not be widely accepted as a replacement for antibiotics as growth promoters in livestock feeds due to many factors, many of which are outside of Avivagen’s control.
+The warrant extension is conditional on TSX Venture Exchange approval and the agreement of Computershare Trust Company of Canada which acts as Warrant Agent for such warrants, both of which are outside of Avivagen’s control.
+Readers are referred to the risk factors associated with the business of Avivagen set out in Avivagen’s most recent management’s discussion and analysis of financial condition available at www.SEDAR.com.
 Except as required by law, Avivagen assumes no obligation to update the forward-looking statements, or to update the reasons why actual results could differ from those reflected in the forward-looking statements.

 Neither TSX Venture Exchange nor its Regulation Services Provider (as that term is defined in the policies of the TSX Venture Exchange) accepts responsibility for the adequacy or accuracy of this release.